Renato Sulić: Club career

 Sulić started his youth career in RK Trsat where very quickly he showed a great capability in playing handball.
-Soon he moved to RK Zamet where he helped the team return to the First A League in 1995-96 season.
+Soon he moved to RK Zamet where he helped the team return to the First A League in 1995–96 season.
 The same year he was also a part of the winning Zamet team in the U-19 Championship.

 After four years in Zamet he became unhappy with his status in the club and left to Metković Jambo.
 He stayed in the club for only a year and won his first European competition EHF Cup and finishing second in the league.

 Sulić returned for a season to RK Zamet before going to play for RK Zagreb.
 During his time in Zagreb he won 3 league titles and 2 cup titles.
 After Zagreb he had short stints in Fotex Veszprém, Agram Medvečak before spending three years in Pivovarna Laško Celje.

-In 2009 Sulić returned to Veszprém where he has won every domestic cup and league season since 2009 and SEHA League since 2014.
+In 2009 Sulić returned to Veszprém where he has won every domestic cup and league season since 2009 and the SEHA League since 2014.